-Wrong, according to some scientists and other experts who now believe that there are other powerful contributors to these emotions.
-Many experts believe there’s a definite relationship between your microbiome (the bacterial balance in your gut) and brain function.
+According to some scientists and other experts, there may be a definite relationship between your microbiome (the bacterial balance in your gut) and brain function.
+In other words, the gut may be a significant contributor to feelings of depression, and anxiety.

 Recent discoveries indicate that the bacteria in your gut are constantly communicating with your brain’s central nervous system through endocrine, immune and neurological pathways.